“She’ll outlive, and outlaugh us all, you’ll see.”

-Check out The Judy Room’s extensive pages on all of “The Films That Got Away” here, which featured information about films Judy was allegedly either going play, signed to play, or rumored to be associated with.
+Check out The Judy Room’s extensive page about all of “The Films That Got Away” here, which featured information about films Judy was allegedly either going to play, signed to play, or rumored to be associated with.

 May 16, 1967: Sheilah Graham’s column featured an interview with Judy’s daughter, Liza Minnelli.